dchacke/hiccdown/Readme.md

 # => '<div data-foo="bar baz"></div>'
 ```

-## Todos
+# Todos

 - Could the application layout live in ApplicationHelper#layout?
 - How to use this with turbo streams?
 - Is there a way to teach user-built helpers how to process Hiccdown?
+Or maybe intercepting `capture` already took care of this?
 - Building new components:

     As you can see above, making a component is as easy as writing a helper method.